 Several places of worship are located in the neighborhood.
 Some of them include St. Cronan Catholic Church found on South Boyle Avenue.
 St. Peter Lutheran Church is another and can be found on South Kingshighway.
 And Gibson Heights Presbyterian Church is on South Taylor Ave.

 The Grove District, located on both sides of Manchester Avenue between Kingshighway and Vandeventer, runs right through the middle of the Forest Park Southeast Neighborhood.
-Once boarded up, vacant residential properties are being rehabbed and turned into beautiful and affordable, one and two bedroom apartments.
-Commercial properties have and continue to be renovated and new businesses, such as restaurants, boutiques, shops and important service orientated business, are moving in on the street level, with affordable apartment living located on the upper levels.
-From the fun and funky painted fire-hydrants to the spruced up storefronts, the Grove District is being revitalized from the inside out and it is revitalizing the Forest Park Southeast Neighborhood.
+Once boarded up, vacant residential properties have been rehabbed and turned into beautiful and affordable, one and two bedroom apartments.
+Commercial properties have been renovated as well and new businesses, such as restaurants, boutiques, shops and important service orientated business, have moved in on the street level, with affordable apartment living located on the upper levels.
+From the fun and funky painted fire-hydrants to the spruced up storefronts, the Grove District has been revitalized from the inside out and has revitalized the Forest Park Southeast Neighborhood.

 City of St Louis Website, Forest Park Southeast Neighborhood Association Website, The Grove Community Improvement District Website